axians-acsp/zabbix-kubernetes-discovery/README.md

 * Deployments
 * PersistentVolumeClaims

-Works with 2 variables only:
+Works with 2 variables only by default:

 * `ZABBIX_ENDPOINT`: Zabbix server/proxy where the datas will be sent
 * `KUBERNETES_NAME`: Name of your Kubernetes cluster on Zabbix (host)

-## Install
+## Helm

 Before installation, you need to create `zabbix-monitoring` namespace in your cluster: